SR1608/karthickrajas.github.io/usefulLinks.md

 Below material will be helpful for Data science and Machine learning Interviews.
 Though these material are useful, but they are not exhaustive.
-It is recommended to further explore topics on their own.
+It is recommended to further explore topics on your own.

 ### Coding platforms